 4. Key findings of the review of existing Heritage Overlay places and precincts

 The following chapter provides a summary of the key findings for the review of existing HO places and precincts.
-For a copy of the updated citations, refer to Volume 2.
+For a copy of the updated and new citations, refer to Volume 2.

 Table 5.
-Individual place recommendations.
+Existing HO individual place recommendations.